joao8tunes/dict2dataframe/README.md

 This is a Python package designed to convert JSON data into tabular format, a common task in the daily work of engineers and data scientists.
 With this tool, you can easily transform JSON data into a tabular representation, facilitating its analysis and manipulation.

 The codebase was initially inspired by a solution provided on [Stack Overflow](https://stackoverflow.com/a/70791993/16109419) and later refined to address various bugs before being published on [PyPI](https://pypi.org/project/dict2dataframe/).
+Thanks to my friend [Emerson Leão](https://github.com/emersonleaojr) for helping me fix this code during Carnival! 🍻

 Install this package using the following command:

 ```console
 pip install dict2dataframe